 A Prestigious history

-At the dawn of the 21st century, while taking a break in his career to focus on his children, Pascal Raffy was introduced to the House of BOVET.
-This sleeping beauty needed an investor to awaken it and restore it to its legendary former glory.
+At the dawn of the 21st century, while taking a break in his career to focus on his children, Pascal Raffy was introduced to BOVET.
+The House needed an investor with a clear vision to restore its grandeur.
 The prestigious history of the House dating back to 1822 along with its iconic watches, distinguished by their crown at 12 o’clock and their classic bow, immediately appealed to Pascal Raffy, who soon became the unique owner of BOVET in 2001.
 At the time, he already had a precise long-term plan of the destiny he envisioned for the House.
 Perpetuating the peerless expertise of the in-house artisans, achieving vertical integration and the return of movements made entirely in-house were the main springboards to success that Pascal Raffy wished to instate at BOVET 1822.

 The House of Bovet

 The Amadeo© System

-His tremendous energy, paired with a long-term strategy and vision, has enabled Pascal Raffy to raise the House of BOVET to the pinnacle of the watchmaking arts.
+His tremendous energy, paired with a long-term strategy and vision have enabled Pascal Raffy to raise BOVET 1822 to the pinnacle of the watchmaking arts.
 Contemporary horology notably owes him the introduction of the Amadeo® system enabling the conversion of a timepiece into a table clock, a pocket watch, a necklace watch or a reversible wristwatch – and to do so without any tools.

 This combination of roles is all the more legitimate for one of the most prestigious tourbillon movement manufacturers, given that the tourbillon was invented in the age of pocket watches to counter the effects of gravity when timepieces are in a vertical position.
 With Pascal Raffy at the helm, the innovative future of the House of Bovet and all its parts is firmly grounded on a coherent attitude together with full respect for its prestigious and legendary history.